WICG/webmonetization/docs/probabilistic-rev-sharing.md

 With this scheme, your payment pointer contains all the revshare logic and you don't need to repeat the information on every page.
 The scheme also works recursively.
 One of the pointers that a vanity pointer randomly chooses could go on to make a random choice of its own.
 Your blog could choose the photographer's payment pointer 1% of the time, then 10% of the time the photographer's pointer chooses the photo editor's pointer.

 This lets you make some revsharing schemes that would be wildly impractical with existing schemes.
 By taking the pain out of revenue sharing, we can help everyone get compensated fairly!

+If you want to get started with probabilistic revenue sharing today, try out our [Probabilistic Revshare Generator](/prob-revshare)!